Bonita Wa Wa Calachaw Nuñez: Art

 Nuñez's work is still relatively unknown, and can only be found in a few places including, the National Museum of the American Indian.
 Her medium of choice was oil paint on canvas, and she often focused on portraits of important people of her time, or else social problems that deeply concerned her.
 She used many earthy colors in her paintings; red, yellow, brown, black, and white were the dominant colors found in her work.
-Kathleen E. Ash-Milby describes her art as being "Dark and thickly textured, [and] the majority were portraits of people with thick limbs and features."
+Kathleen Ash-Milby describes her art as being "Dark and thickly textured, [and] the majority were portraits of people with thick limbs and features."
 And in the book The Arts of the North American Indian, it's said that her "art reveals a hauntingly dark vision of beings" and "such deeply primal and emotionally forceful images are relatively rare in any art tradition."
 Many of her paintings portray group or family scenes where the individuals are embracing each other.

 Nuñez was inspired by the work of Käthe Kollwitz, Edvard Munch, and Emil Nolde.

 Later life and death

 In an attempt to learn more about her birth mother and her tribe, Nuñez traveled to California and lived with the Luiseño tribe at some point in her adulthood.
 She also spent time living with various urban Native American communities in Chicago, Philadelphia, and New York.
 In her later life, Nuñez became something of a recluse, and she lived alone in an East Harlem apartment.
 She did, however, teach local children how to paint.

-Nuñez died in New York City on May 12, 1972 at the age of 83.
+Nuñez died in New York City on May 12, 1972, at the age of 83.
 Her cause of death is not discussed in writings about her work and life, but author Stan Steiner states that "One Spring day she decided that she would die.
 And two weeks later she was dead."
 In preparation for her death she sent 20 of her favorite paintings to the National Museum of the American Indian, settled her affairs (giving the keys to her apartment along with her bankbook and instructions that she should be cremated to a neighbor), and went to the hospital.
 The doctors ran tests when she arrived, they found no signs of illness, and declared her to be medically healthy.
 However, before she could be discharged and sent home, Nuñez died at the hospital.

 After her death, many of the paintings that weren't donated by Nuñez were taken by the local children who she taught.
 After her death, Stan Steiner, an author and a friend of Nuñez, located 38 notebooks and diaries she had written over the course of her life, which he then edited and published as a biography entitled Spirit Woman: The Diaries and Paintings of Bonita Wa Wa Calachaw Nuñez.